 - Plan to dress professionally – this generally means a suit.

-- Conservative colors are recommended, as are appropriate skirt lengths.
+- Conservative colors are recommended

 - Remember that first impressions count!
 Begin and end each employer contact with a smile and a firm handshake.